Vasectomy vs Hysterectomy as Birth Control

 See the Vasectomy King at Upstate Urology

 Any decision to permanently alter your ability to have children is serious and requires serious consideration.
 At Upstate Urology, we help men in Upstate South Carolina and Southwestern North Carolina make the decision to snip.
 We understand that choosing to end the possibility of a family is an overwhelming decision and guide you through with compassionate understanding.
 Before we get out the scissors, we explore all fertility options and take a realistic look at your future.
 Contact us to make an appointment.
-If you’re really ready, we can schedule same-day procedures.
+If you’re really ready, we can schedule a same-day vasectomy.